 - American Community Gardening Association contains tips, FAQs, resources, conference information, teleconference participation, archives and other information helpful for maintaining a garden and growing your knowledge base.

-- The United States Department of Agriculture shares comprehensive information on urban and suburban agriculture as well as an additional resource list.
+- The United States Department of Agriculture shares comprehensive information community gardens and urban agriculture, including toolkits, research, and other support.

 - EPA Brownfields and Urban Agriculture: Interim Guidelines for Safe Gardening Practices is a condensed report from 60 experts on how to safely grow food on formerly polluted sites.